From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Time to reserve: 8 weeks

-But here’s where most operators break: she needed 6 months, not 2.
-That meant 12 more weeks of discipline.
-12 more weeks watching opportunities pass while competitors scaled faster.
+But here’s where most operators break.
+She needed 6 months, not 2, which meant 12 more weeks of discipline and 12 more weeks watching opportunities pass while competitors scaled faster.

-Week 7 decision point: Client requested scope expansion ($8K additional monthly).
-Would push revenue to $76K immediately.
-Would also require hiring another team member ($5K monthly cost).
+Week 7 decision point was a client request for scope expansion ($8K additional monthly) that would push revenue to $76K immediately and would also require hiring another team member at a $5K monthly cost.

 Without reserve discipline: hire immediately, capture revenue, worry about cash later.